 What is cholesterol?

-Cholesterol is a waxy fat, with 75 per cent made in the body by our liver and the rest coming from the food we eat.
-For decades, cholesterol was believed to be the enemy when it came to heart health, but the latest research suggests it may not be as simple as we first thought.
+Cholesterol is a waxy type of fat, 75% of which is made in the liver, with the rest coming from the food we eat.
+For decades, total cholesterol was believed to be the enemy when it came to heart health, but the latest research suggests this may not be so clear cut.

-Being a fat, cholesterol has to be transported by a carrier in the blood – these carriers are protein complexes called lipoproteins.
-You’re probably familiar with them because they're often confusingly referred to as 'bad' cholesterol or low density lipoproteins (LDL) and 'good' cholesterol or high density lipoproteins (HDL).
-As with most things, it’s not as simple as that – these lipoproteins are not cholesterol, and both LDL and HDL will be present in a variety of different forms – the smaller, denser of which appear to pose the greater risk.
-Your unique mix of LDL and HDL and their sub-types depends on your combination of genes, as well as your lifestyle.
+As with most things, it’s not quite that simple.
+These lipoproteins are not actually cholesterol, and both LDL and HDL will be present in a variety of forms – the smaller, denser of which appear to pose the greater risk.
+Your unique mix of LDL and HDL depends on your genes, as well as your diet and lifestyle.

 Why do we need cholesterol?

-Although we’ve grown up to fear cholesterol, we do actually need it for our bodies to function properly – in fact it’s fundamental to life.
-That’s because cholesterol is crucial for forming cell walls, producing hormones like oestrogen and testosterone, helping repair nerves, producing bile so we can digest and absorb the fats in our diet and to make the 'sunshine vitamin', vitamin D. What’s more, cholesterol improves our memory and helps us feel good because it makes the mood-boosting hormone, serotonin.
+Although we’ve grown up to fear cholesterol, we do need it for our bodies to function properly.
+In fact, it’s fundamental to life.
+That’s because cholesterol is crucial for forming cell walls, producing hormones like oestrogen and testosterone, helping repair nerves, producing bile so we can digest and absorb the fats in our diet, and making the 'sunshine vitamin', vitamin D. What's more, cholesterol improves our memory and helps us feel good because it’s needed to make the mood-boosting hormone serotonin.

 What are triglycerides?